abela12/react-movie-gallery/README.md

 # 🎖️ React Movie App

 ## 🚀 About Movie App

-Movie DB <br>
-this app using Redux, IMDB API and Material UI for styling
+React Movie App is a web application that utilizes the IMDB API to display movie information.
+It is built using React, Redux for state management, and Material UI for styling.

 ### 🚀 Application Features <br>
-- API Integration.
+- Integration with the IMDB API to fetch movie data.
+- User-friendly interface with a visually appealing design using Material UI.

 <img src="https://i.imgur.com/7R7PNUu.png">

 ## 🚀 Install